dbuenzli/mtime/README.md

 -------------------------------------------------------------------------------
 Release %%VERSION%%

-Mtime is an OCaml module to access monotonic wall-clock time on your platform.
+Mtime is an OCaml module to access monotonic wall-clock time.
 It allows to measure time spans without being subject to operating system calendar time adjustments.

 Mtime depends only on your platform system library.
 The optional JavaScript support depends on [js_of_ocaml][1].
 It is distributed